-Method and assumptions used in calculations of actuarially determined contributions for the plan years ended June 30, 2021 and 2020:
+Method and assumptions used in calculations of actuarially determined contributions for the plan years ended June 30, 2022 and 2021:

-Actuarial Entry age Entry age normal.
-Remaining amortization period Open 10- pen 10-year level percent of payroll; 8 years remaining Asset valuation model Five year ve year smoothed market.
-Inflation 2021 2020 2.50% 2.50% Salary increases 2021 2020 2.5% plus merit 2.5% plus merit Investment rate of return 2021 2020 7.0% 7.0% Retirement age service (b County a Police and Firefighters Plan: Age 62 with 5 years of service; age plus credited service (but not less than 10 years) equals 75; or 20 years of credited service.
-County and Municipal Other Employees Plan: Age 62 with five years of credited service; age 60 with 15 years of credited service; or after 30 years of credited service.
-Mortality RP-2014 mortality tables with gender adjustments for healthly annuitants and disabled retirees and an adjusted version on MP-2015 mortality improvement scale on a fully generational basis.
+Actuarial Entry age normal.
+Remaining amortization period Open 10 -year level percent of payroll; 7 years remaining Asset valuation model Five year r smoothed market.
+Inflation 2022 2021 2.50% 2.50% Salary increases 2022 2021 2.5% plus merit 2.5% plus merit Investment rate of return 2022 2021 7.0% 7.0% Retirement age service (County a and Firefighters Plan: Age 62 with 5 years of service; age plus credited but not less than 10 years) equals 75; or 20 years of credited service. and Municipal Other Employees Plan: Age 62 with five years of credited age 60 with 15 years of credited service; or after 30 years of credited service.
+Mortality 0 mortality tables with gender adjustments for healthly annuitants and disabled and an adjusted version on MP-2020 mortality improvement scale on a fully generational basis.